About

 Today,

-I’m a mom, a military spouse, a coach, a behavior change strategist, a Leo Sun, and a Manifesting Generator who finally stopped waiting for permission.
+I’m a productivity witch, a mom, a military spouse, a coach, a behavior change strategist, a Leo Sun, and a Manifesting Generator who finally stopped waiting for permission.

 I still love routines, my to-do list, and planning.
 I also love reading smutty fantasy novels on the couch in the middle of the day.
 Both matter.